 The seminar, a New Look at Spanish Film Production Financing and Investment, signaled more than a sartorial sea-change.

-The drip feeds of subsidies and, from the past decade, TV finance, rep 80% of an average Spanish films’ financing, according to consulting firm Deloitte
+The drip feeds of subsidies and, from the past decade, TV finance, rep 80% of an average Spanish films’ financing, according to consulting firm Deloitte.

-and public orgs are finally getting serious about courting outside finance.
+Now, however, producers and public orgs are finally getting serious about courting outside finance.

 The move marks a reaction to leaner times and anticipates new film business models.
 And it accelerates Spanish cinema’s already-in-motion makeover from a primordially cultural enterprise to a primordial part of a consumer economy.